Thedarkwa/requirement-analysis/README.md

 3. Improves Quality and User Satisfaction

 A system that aligns with users’ actual needs and business goals is more likely to be accepted and valued.
 Requirement analysis ensures that the end product is functional, efficient, and user-friendly, resulting in higher satisfaction and better overall software quality.

+Key Activities in Requirement Analysis

+The process of Requirement Analysis involves several structured activities that ensure the accurate understanding, documentation, and validation of user and business needs.
+Each activity plays a critical role in shaping the final software product.
+The five key activities are outlined below:

+1. Requirement Gathering

+This is the initial step where all relevant information about the project is collected from stakeholders, clients, and end users.
+The goal is to understand what the system should do, the challenges users face, and the expected outcomes.
+Common techniques include interviews, questionnaires, workshops, and reviewing existing systems or documents.

+2. Requirement Elicitation

+Elicitation involves engaging stakeholders actively to draw out detailed, specific requirements.
+It goes beyond just collecting information — it focuses on uncovering hidden needs and clarifying ambiguous expectations.
+Methods such as brainstorming sessions, focus groups, and observation are often used to capture accurate and comprehensive requirements.

+3. Requirement Documentation

+After gathering and eliciting requirements, the information is organized and documented clearly in a structured format.
+This documentation may take the form of Software Requirement Specification (SRS) documents, use cases, or user stories.
+Proper documentation ensures that all stakeholders have a common reference point throughout the development lifecycle.

+4. Requirement Analysis and Modeling

+In this stage, the gathered requirements are analyzed to identify conflicts, dependencies, and feasibility.
+The analysis ensures that the requirements are clear, complete, and consistent.
+Modeling techniques such as data flow diagrams (DFDs), entity-relationship diagrams (ERDs), or UML diagrams are used to visually represent system behavior and relationships.

+5. Requirement Validation

+The final step is to verify that the documented requirements accurately reflect stakeholders’ needs and are feasible within technical and budgetary constraints.
+This step ensures that errors or misunderstandings are identified early.
+Validation techniques include reviews, walkthroughs, prototyping, and testing to confirm alignment with project goals.